rolsite/chef/README.md

 npx convex dev
 ```

-Congratulations, you now have Chef running locally!
+Congratulations, you now have Chef with OpenRouter integration running locally!
 You can log in to Chef with your existing Convex account.

 Note: Chef is accessible at http://127.0.0.1:{port}/ and will not work properly on http://localhost:{port}/.

+## OpenRouter Features

+### Model Selection
+- **200+ models available** in the model selector dropdown
+- **Real-time pricing** displayed for each model (cost per 1M tokens)
+- **Search and filter** through available models
+- **Automatic updates** when new models are added to OpenRouter

+### Cost Optimization
+- **Compare pricing** across different providers for similar capabilities
+- **Switch models instantly** based on task complexity
+- **Use cheaper models** for simple tasks, premium models for complex ones

+### Manual Model Refresh
+Click the refresh button next to the model selector to fetch the latest available models from OpenRouter.

+### Recommended Models
+- **anthropic/claude-3.5-sonnet** - Best for complex reasoning and coding
+- **openai/gpt-4** - Great general-purpose model
+- **meta-llama/llama-3.1-8b-instruct** - Cost-effective for simpler tasks
+- **google/gemini-pro** - Good for multimodal tasks

 ## Repository Layout